korpling/pepperModules-GrAFModules/README.md

 If you have found any bugs, or have some feature request, please open an issue on github.
 If you need any help, please write an e-mail to saltnpepper@lists.hu-berlin.de .

 ## Funders
-This project has been funded by the [department of corpus linguistics and morphology](https://www.linguistik.hu-berlin.de/institut/professuren/korpuslinguistik/) of Humboldt-Universität zu Berlin, [Georgetown University](http://www.georgetown.edu/), [KOMeT](http://korpling.german.hu-berlin.de/komet/) and the [Sonderforschungsbereich 632](https://www.sfb632.uni-potsdam.de/en/).
+This project has been funded by the [Universität Potsdam](http://www.uni-potsdam.de/), [department of corpus linguistics and morphology](https://www.linguistik.hu-berlin.de/institut/professuren/korpuslinguistik/) of Humboldt-Universität zu Berlin and the [Sonderforschungsbereich 632](https://www.sfb632.uni-potsdam.de/en/).

 ## License
   Copyright 2014 Humboldt-Universität zu Berlin.